Top 8 dishes which make Laos cuisine the next food craze

 1) Kiao Niaw

-The average Laotian consumes around 345 lbs of kiao niaw, or white sticky rice, per year.
+The Laotian consumes around 345 lbs of kiao niaw, or white sticky rice, per year that make Kiao Niaw the typical dish in Laos cuisine.
 Since sticky rice takes longer to digest than regular steamed rice, people can go longer without eating, which in an agrarian society like Laos, is very important.
-As is common in Laos, kiao niaw is eaten with the fingers, by first rolling it in the hand and then dipping it into other foods or sauces.
+Kiao niaw is eaten with the fingers, by first rolling it in the hand and then dipping it into other foods or sauces.
 Variations include brown sticky rice or sticky rice cooked inside a bamboo tube.

 2) Mok Pa

 A delicious Lao fish recipe originating from Luang Prabang, mok pa is an aromatic mixture of onions, garlic, and herbs enveloping slices of fresh fish filets wrapped and steamed in banana leaves.
-The national dish of Lao, it is available in restaurants and from street vendors.
+As one of the national dish of Laos food culture, you can find Mok Pa in restaurants or Laos street food.
 For those who dislike spicy food, this is a dish worth a try!

 3) Green Papaya Salad

-It is not uncommon for locals in Laos to consume fruits at various stages of ripeness, and from this tradition, green papaya salad was created.
-Visitors to Thailand may already be acquainted with the dish, as it is widely believed that it actually originated in Laos.
+It is not unusual for locals in Laos to consume fruits at various stages of ripeness, and from this tradition, green papaya salad was created.
+Visitors to Thailand may already be acquainted with the dish, as it is widely believed that it is in reality originated in Laos.

 4) Lao Noodle Soup

-This noodle dish is often compared to the Vietnamese dish of pho.
-Khao piak sen is a noodle soup served with either beef or chicken in a bowl with broth over flat rice noodles and garnished with fresh herbs.
+This noodle dish is often compared to the Pho dish of Vietnam.
+Khao piak sen is a noodle soup served with either beef or chicken in a bowl with broth over flat rice noodles and garnished with herbs.

 5) Fresh Spring Rolls

-Yall Dib are the Lao version of fresh spring rolls, similar to what can be found in Vietnam.
-Traditionally, the spring rolls are made by wrapping rice noodles, fresh herbs, and choice of meat in a thin rice paper.
+Yall Dib are the Lao version of fresh spring rolls, somehow the same as what can be found in Vietnam.
+Traditionally, the spring rolls are made by wrapping rice noodles, herbs, and choice of meat in a thin rice paper.
 The most common dipping sauce used for the spring rolls is a chili and peanut mixture.

 6) Sien Savanh